casa-delle-coccinelle/ansible-operator/docs/README.md

 Ansible vault password.
 The operator will create Kubernetes secret with the password and mount it in executor's container.
 ### vault_password_secret (object)
 Kubernetes secret holding ansible vault password
 - **vault_password_secret.secretRef.name**, required - Name of the kubernetes secret holding ansible vault password.
-It will be mounted on the pod and supplied with --vault-password-file to the playbook
+It will be mounted on the pod and supplied with --vault-password-file to the playbook.

+If both *vault_password* and *vault_password_secret* are defined the password will be loaded from the provided secret.
 ### ssh_keys ([]object)
 List of SSH keys and SSH client configuration needed ansible to establish connection to the target hosts or to pull necessary repositories
 - **ssh_keys.name**, required - Name of the key